Anoncoin/anoncoin-website/resources/Anonymity_of_cryptocurrencies.md

 <!-- -->

 -   The code has just been open sourced, many months after its launch.
-[8](https://darkcointalk.org/threads/rc5-launching-september-22nd.2382/).
-Yet, code flaws in “darksend” were found shortly after that: [9](https://bitcointalk.org/index.php?topic=816141.0)

 <!-- -->